BR: How about some background on yourselves for the readers?

 During the process of examining the painting, I made a really fascinating discovery.
 With the help of a few of my co-workers at the Gettysburg Foundation, we realized that several areas of the painting had been changed.
 With some detective work I eventually discovered that the changes were made in 1889.
 The artists added extra troops, flags, cannon, and even General Meade.
 Over the years, it had been forgotten that these changes ever happened.
 Some more investigation helped me to discover that it was the suggestions from the veterans of the battle that led to these modifications being made to the painting.

 BR: Can you describe your research and writing process?

-BR: What’s next for you?
+BR: Sue and Chris, what’s next for you?

 SB: Since 1991, I have been researching the men in Co.
 G, 147th Pennsylvania Volunteers.
 The first item on my bucket list is to publish their story.
 Meanwhile, I am excited to be able to watch the restoration of the Atlanta Cyclorama currently underway.
 It is truly wonderful that soon, history buffs will be able to see two beautifully restored Civil War cycloramas!